czyzby/gdx-setup/README.md

 Currently missing:
 - iOS platform support.
 Delayed until it becomes stable (the whole RoboVM to MOE transition thing).
-- `TextArea` widget is a bit clunky when it comes to displaying generation data.
-It wasn't really prepared to be embedded in a `ScrollPane`.
-We're working on it.

 ### Running the application